 by Jacob Soll, Professor, Journalist, University of Southern California | July 26, 2016 |

 In the past, accountants played key leadership roles in statecraft and policymaking, accounting historian Professor Jacob Soll teaches.
-To get back to a similar place will require individual accountants and our profession to take on new roles, and develop new skills.
+To get back to a similar place will require individual accountants and our profession to take on new roles, and

 by Dag Detter, Managing Partner & Founder, Detter & Co. | July 12, 2016 |